staazmeister/Code_Refactor/README.md

 "git add", "git commit",and "git push"

 ## User Story (provided in the homework instructions)
-AS A marketing agency
+"AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines"

 ## Acceptance Criteria (provided in the homework instructions)
-GIVEN a webpage meets accessibility standards
+"GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements